 Maybe you think you can’t afford to outsource your web work.

-If that sounds like you, I can probably help.
+If that sounds like you, I can help.

 Hand–Coded HTML

-My focus is writing clean, well–formatted, semantic HTML5 by hand to make sure the content is easy to read, easy to collaborate, troubleshoot, and accessible.
+My focus is writing clean, well–formatted, semantic HTML5 by hand to make sure the content is easy to read, easy to troubleshoot, and accessible.

 Well–Organized CSS

 I pride myself on writing CSS that is easy to read and build on.
-I focus on keeping my CSS lean and fast to load, and I make it a habit to stay up to date on current best practices.
+I focus on keeping my CSS lean and fast to load, and I make it a habit to stay up-to-date on the latest best practices.

 Front-end Coding